Skip to content

 A decision register records not just what was decided, but the context, alternatives, and reasoning that produced it — the institutional memory that survives leadership change.

 A decision register is a structured record of significant organizational decisions — capturing not just what was decided, but the context, constraints, alternatives considered, and reasoning that produced the decision.
+It is the institutional memory that survives leadership change.
+Where a log records the outcome, a register records the judgment.

 This is the distinction that matters most.
 Meeting minutes record what was said.
 Action logs record what will be done.
 Project logs record what happened.
 A decision register records why.
 It captures the reasoning at the moment it was most complete — before time obscures it, before the people who made it move on, and before the organization starts asking "why did we do it this way?" without anyone left who can answer accurately.